-- 1526 The CCN Task Force recognizes the need for significant operational support on communications.
-1527 The Task Force agreed that communications to support CCN implementation will need to 1528 include: - A web site that provides timely, consistent, accurate, and accessible information on CCN implementation to a variety of audiences, including students, faculty, legislators, college leaders, etc. - An effort to ensure that colleges receive clear and consistent information, shared with one voice.
-This would include guidance for colleges designed to ensure student-facing information (e.g., web sites) is accurate, easily navigable, and consistent. - Guidance for faculty to ensure they understand the processes for creating CCN Descriptors, developing Common Course Outlines of Record, etc. - Early and regular coordination with ASSIST. - Regular updates to a variety of constituents (e.g., students, faculty, staff, legislators, trustees and others) about the progress and timelines for CCN implementation. - Opportunities for public feedback.
+The CCN Task Force recognizes the need for significant operational support on communications.
+The Task Force agreed that communications to support CCN implementation will need to include:

+- A web site that provides timely, consistent, accurate, and accessible information on CCN implementation to a variety of audiences, including students, faculty, legislators, college leaders, etc. - An effort to ensure that colleges receive clear and consistent information, shared with one voice.
+This would include guidance for colleges designed to ensure student-facing information (e.g., web sites) is accurate, easily navigable, and consistent. - Guidance for faculty to ensure they understand the processes for creating CCN Descriptors, developing Course Outlines of Record, etc. - Early and regular coordination with the ASSIST program. - Regular updates to a variety of constituents (e.g., students, faculty, staff, legislators, trustees and others) about the progress and timelines for CCN implementation.